-It’s basically an agreement between customers and stores that allows customers to reserve an item before they’ve fully paid for it.
+Basically, it’s an agreement between a customer and a store that allows a customer to reserve an item before they’ve fully paid for it.

-Customers pay a deposit, and stores hold the merchandise until the balance is paid.
-There’s no interest and no credit check, but sometimes there are service fees and cancellation fees.
+Customers pay a deposit, and stores hold the merchandise until the balance is paid in full.
+There are no interest payments or credit checks, but sometimes service fees and cancellation fees are involved.

 Why would I want to try layaway?

-Layaway is a great option for shoppers who don’t want to spend a big chunk of their budget in one trip or who can’t pay for an item outright.
-It’s also perfect for shoppers who want to avoid using (or overusing) credit cards.
+Layaway is a great option if you don’t want to spend a big chunk of your budget in one trip, or when you can’t pay for an item outright.
+It’s also perfect for shoppers who want to avoid using (or overusing) their credit cards.

-You’ll also want to check out the various Buy Now, Pay Later options online.
+TIP: You’ll also want to check out our take on the various Buy Now, Pay Later options.